-Constructed under the oversight of eminent lawyers, academics and jurists, a literature review has now been completed and an overarching consultation paper plus 13 issues papers have been released.
+Under the oversight of eminent lawyers, academics and jurists the Justice Project Team completed a literature review and produced an overarching consultation paper and released 13 issues papers.

 The below papers relate to the 13 groups identified in the terms of reference as facing significant social and economic disadvantage.

-To adequately address injustices, we need to receive responses to the consultation papers from as many people and organisations as possible.
+To adequately address injustices, we needed to receive responses to the consultation papers from as many people and organisations as possible.

 An accessible 'Easy Read' version of the consultation paper is also available here.